 3. Reducing mental stress

 Sometimes, the root that causes hair loss is stress.
-Stress factors that might lead to temporary hair loss, including a death of a loved one, intense work related stress, divorce, financial problems, a major illness or surgery.
-Do everything possible to reduce any stress in your life and make time for exercise, meditation, massage therapy and relaxation.
+Stress factors that might lead to temporary hair loss, including a death of a loved one, intense work-related stress, divorce, financial problems, a major illness, or surgery.
+Do everything possible to reduce any stress in your life and make time for exercise, meditation, massage therapy, and relaxation.
 Walk, swim, or bike for 30 to 60 minutes per day.
-Or, try playing a sport like tennis, so you can take out your aggression by hitting a ball.
-Talk to your spouse, a friend or family member about what you are experiencing.
+Or, try playing a sport like a tennis, so you can take out your aggression by hitting a ball.
+Talk to your spouse, a friend, or family member about what you are experiencing.

 4. Seeking medical help for hair loss

 Hereditary-pattern baldness is the most common cause of hair loss.
 In men, it is most commonly characterized by a receding hairline that forms a rough “M” shape.
 Although it is not a disease and is based on your genes, there are still treatments that your doctor can prescribe to you.
 One is Minoxidil, which is a topical solution that is applied to the scalp to stimulate hair follicles.
 Another is Finasteride, which is only intended for men and has proven effective in stopping male pattern baldness.
 While, there are other medicines, such as Rogaine.
 You don’t need a prescription, just follow the directions on the box.